gabrielgodoy-zz/gitbook-js-es6-novas-features/modules/README.md

 let inst = new MyClass();
 ```

 Note: The operand of the default export declaration is an expression, it often does not have a name.
-Instead, it is to be identified via its module’s name.
+Instead, it is to be identified **via its module’s name**.

 ### Named Exports (Several per module)
-A module can export multiple things by prefixing their declarations with the keyword export.
+A module can export multiple things by prefixing their declarations with the keyword `export`.

 These exports are distinguished by their names and are called **named exports**.

 ```js
 //------ lib.js ------